fafnirZ/6843-report1-my-part/support.md

 ## Proof of concepts

-this is the bash script that enumerates all the possible ids and page numbers and prints the response code for the user to grep
+This is the bash script that enumerates all the possible ids and page numbers and prints the response code for the user to grep.

 ```shell
 #!/bin/sh